Lillian Weber had no plans of retiring.

-Lillian begins a new dress every morning at her home in the small town of Bettendorf, Iowa, to benefit Little Dresses for Africa, a Christian registered 501c3 nonprofit that sends dresses overseas to impoverished girls in Africa and beyond, including America.
+Lillian began a new dress every morning at her home in the small town of Bettendorf, Iowa, to benefit Little Dresses for Africa, a Christian registered 501c3 nonprofit that sends dresses overseas to impoverished girls in Africa and beyond, including America.

 “I feel the good Lord has given me this to do.” ~Lillian Weber

-“She’s my hero,” O’Neill says.
-“When someone like Lillian goes the extra mile, it shows.
+Rachel O’Neill, founder and director of Little Dresses for Africa said, “She’s my hero.
+When someone like Lillian goes the extra mile, it shows.”

 “If I’m still able to do it, I’ll continue all the way through because I know I’m making little girls happy.
 And that is very, very important to me.”

 What a better place this sad world would be if all of us who were able-bodied said ‘No’ to retiring to the TV set or some other inwardly-focused pastime and decided to re-tread to serve others.
 Oh, that our hands would be used to love a neighbor, near or far, as we would want to be loved ourselves.

 What an amazing, solid role model.

 Lillian Weber was the kind of woman I want to be when I’m 99!